datamole-ai/mff-cloud-app-development/lesson-3/README.md

 # Case study problem statement

-The client wants to detect problems with the devices in the sorting facilities.
+The client wants to detect problems with sorting robots.
-So they want us to deploy a real-time anomaly detection algorithm on the data sent from the devices.
+They want us to deploy a real-time anomaly detection algorithm on the data sent from the devices.

 The client is not happy that the endpoint for daily statistics takes so long.
 We agreed to implement a caching mechanism to ensure that only the initial query is slow.